G-gerbes, principal 2-group bundles and characteristic classes: Generalized morphisms and principal Lie 2-group bundles

-\begin{rmk} In the categorical point of view, a Morita morphism $\phi:\bgm \to \bdelta$ is in particular a 2-equivalence of 2-categories preserving the smooth structures. \end{rmk}
+\begin{remark} From the categorical point of view, a hypercover $\phi:\boldGamma \xto{\sim} \boldDelta$ is in particular a 2-equivalence of 2-categories preserving the smooth structures.

+We expect that the notion of Morita equivalence introduced here will help shed light on the integration problem for Courant algebroids~\cite{LWX} and more specifically on the relation between the different proposed approaches~\cites{MR2970717, MR2861783,Sheng}.
+It is expected that the objects integrating Courant algebroids are symplectic 2-stacks~\cite{arXiv:1310.6587}. \end{remark}

-\begin{rmk} Similar to~\cite{BehrendXu}, one can define differentiable 2-stacks.
+\begin{remark} Similar to~\cite{BehrendXu}, one can define differentiable 2-stacks.
 Two Lie 2-groupoids define the same differentiable 2-stack if, and only if, they are Morita equivalent.
-In fact a Lie 2-groupoid can be thought of as a choice of a differentiable atlas on a differentiable 2-stack. \end{rmk}
+In fact a Lie 2-groupoid can be thought of as a choice of a differentiable atlas on a differentiable 2-stack. \end{remark}